ncatlab/nlab-content/pages/9/6/9/7/7969/content.md

 Since from the point of view of [[Chern-Simons theory]] this is a [[wavefunction]], one might rather want to write $\Psi(\mathbf{z},\mathbf{\tau})$.

-For nonabelian CS/WZW theory the same story goes through and one may the elements of the corresponding [[conformal blocks]] "generalized theta functions" ([Beauville-Laszlo 93](#BeauvilleLaszlo93)).
+For nonabelian CS/WZW theory the same story goes through and one may call the elements of the corresponding [[conformal blocks]] "generalized theta functions" ([Beauville-Laszlo 93](#BeauvilleLaszlo93)).

 ## Definition
  {#Definition}